ximae/xwax-control-gpio/README.md

 interface control program for xwax.
 It uses the gpios available in the odroic c1 or c2 to connect switch buttons and a rotary to inject keypresses for the program interface control.
-This version uses a one pin per switch configuration and due to the odroids interrupt limitations in the gpio, a mix of polling and interrupt driver functions.
+This version uses a one pin per switch configuration and due to the odroids interrupt limitations in the gpio, a mix of gpio pin polling and gpio interrupt driven functions.

 needs the wiringpi library.